GianCarrot/Deliveroo/README.md

 ## Architectural Choices
 - **BDI Architecture**: The agent strictly separates its internal state representation (**Beliefs**) from its goal evaluation (**Desires/Deliberation**) and its actionable sequences (**Intentions/Plans**).
 - **Utility-Based Deliberation**: Instead of just picking the closest parcel, the agent evaluates all known parcels using a utility function: `U = Reward - (TravelCost + DeliveryCost)`.
 This ensures the agent prioritizes the most profitable actions.
-- **Dynamic Pathfinding**: A custom implementation of the A* algorithm is used.
-It is aware of dynamic obstacles (automatically routing around other agents) and strictly respects map directional constraints (arrow tiles).
+- **Dynamic Pathfinding & Safety**: A custom implementation of the A* algorithm is used.
+It strictly respects map directional constraints (arrow tiles) and works alongside pre-move safety checks to avoid dynamic obstacles (other agents) and prevent penalties.
 - **Robustness and Latency Compensation**: The agent interacts with a remote server via WebSockets.
 To handle network unreliability, all critical SDK actions (`emitMove`, `emitPickup`, `emitPutdown`) are wrapped in custom retry logic (`_retryableCall`).
 The execution loop operates aggressively, allowing the agent to perform multi-step operations (like moving and picking up) seamlessly without dropping the cycle.

 ## Directory Structure